AbhilakshSinghReen/algorithmic-problem-solving/docs/sorting/insertion_sort.md

 You will note that at any moment, all elements in the array before index `i` are sorted, as `i` reaches the end, the entire array is sorted.

+Insertion Sort can also be expressed as a recursive procedure, but that is unnecessary.
+TODO: elaborate this further and add the code for this

+The scanning part of the Insertion Sort algorithm is searching in a sorted array, this can be made more efficient by using Binary Search.
+However, as the shifting part still takes linear time, using Binary Search for scanning will not change the overall time complexity of the algorithm.
+TODO: add code for this approach

 # Complexity Analysis

 ## Time